List of Australia Twenty20 International cricket records: Most career runs

 A run is the basic means of scoring in cricket.
 A run is scored when the batsman hits the ball with his bat and with his partner runs the length of 22 yards of the pitch.

-New Zealand's Martin Guptill has scored the most runs in T20Is with 3,299.
-Second is Virat Kohli from India with 3,296 ahead of Rohit Sharma of India in third.
-David Warner is the leading Australian batsmen on this list.
+Pakistan's Babar Azam has scored the most runs in T20Is with 4,453.
+Second and third are Rohit Sharma and Virat Kohli from India, with 4,231 and 4,188, respectively.